harpunfiskeren/adventOfCode/README.md

 - No LLM/code completions allowed.
 Except for writing tests, of course.
 - No looking up the answer.
+- Read other solutions when you are done.
+Learn how other developers did it.

 ### ⭐ Style guide for myself